n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

 <figure><img src="/_images/courses/level-one/chapter-five/l1-c5-5-5-code-node.png" alt="Code node" style="width:100%"><figcaption align = "center"><i>Code node</i></figcaption></figure>

+/// note | Using Python in code nodes
+The Code node also allows you to use Python.
+Learn more about how to this, see the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/){:target="_blank" .external} documentation.
+///

 ## What's next?

 **Nathan 🙋**: Wow, the Code node is really powerful!
 So if I have some basic JavaScript skills I can power up my workflows.